 (2) Such an application, by a foreign ship, shall be made to the Director-General, for issue or renewal of Certificate of Insurance or other Financial Security in respect of civil liability for oil pollution damage, in Form “A”.

-(3) Every application under sub-rules (1) and (2) shall contain such particulars as may be mentioned therein and be accompanied by documentary evidence regarding maintenance of such insurance or other financial security and a fee of INR Ten Thousand only by demand draft drawn in favour of the Principal Officer of the relevant Mercantile Marine Department or to the Director-General, as the case may be.
+(3) Every application under sub-rules (1) and (2) shall contain such particulars as may be mentioned therein and be accompanied by documentary evidence regarding maintenance of such insurance or other financial security and a receipt confirming payment of applicable fees to the Principal Officer of the relevant Mercantile Marine Department or to the Director-General, as the case may be.

 4. Certificate of Insurance or other Financial Security in respect of civil liability for oil pollution damage. - (1) After receiving the application under sub-rule (1) of rule 3, the Principal Officer of the Mercantile Marine Department shall, on being satisfied about the maintenance of insurance or other financial security in respect of that ship, issue the Certificate of Insurance or other Financial Security in respect of civil liability for oil pollution damage, in Form “B” as required by Article VII of the Convention.